 Drink up.
 You will need to stay hydrated, so drink lots of liquids.
 Water, 100% fruit juice with no sugar and sports drinks are all good.
 Don’t wait until you are thirsty to drink.
 Make sure to continually sip throughout the day.
 Avoid alcohol and caffeine, as both of these will drain your body of moisture.

 Nibble on the right foods.
 Fruits and vegetables have a high water content, so both are good options.
 Spicy foods will make you sweat, and sweating is your body’s natural cooling system.
-Low fat meats are easier for the body to digest and have a lower salt content, so your body will run more efficiently when you eat these.
+Low fat meats are easier for the body to digest and have a lower salt content, allowing your body to run more efficiently.

 Go into hiding.
 Avoid going outside during peak hours between 10AM and 2PM.
 If you are outside, keep in the shade and stay close to somewhere you can escape the heat into some air conditioning or be able to get a beverage easily.